asumagic/AshBF/README.md

 ### `-optimize-passes`

-Prevents the optimizer from iterating over N times.
+Prevents the optimizer from running each optimizer more than N times for each stage.
 Typically, one optimization pass will be sufficient.
 However, due to the way the optimizer is built, one optimization may enable another one next pass.
 Do note that not all optimizations are pass-based.
 `5` is the default.